TablePress/TablePress/readme.txt

 Initial version where most features are ready and pretty stable.

 == Upgrade Notice ==

+= 1.1.1 =
+This upgrade includes several new features, enhancements, and bugfixes, and is a recommended maintenance release.

 = 1.1 =
 This upgrade includes several new features, enhancements, and bugfixes, and is a recommended maintenance release.